 How do I apply?

-Persons applying for Kid Care CHIP or Medicaid programs may complete the Medicaid Application in English or Spanish.
-The application may be mailed to the Wyoming Department of Health Customer Service Center at:
+Persons applying for Wyoming Medicaid programs or Kid Care CHIP may complete the Medicaid Application in English or Spanish.
+You may call the Wyoming Department of Health Customer Service Center at 1-855-294-2127 to apply over the phone.
+You may also apply online at www.wesystem.wyo.gov, by completing a paper application in-person, or by mailing it to:

 Pregnant women may also apply for the Presumptive Eligibility Program through a Qualified Provider.
-If determined presumptively eligible, they will receive up to sixty (60) days of coverage for outpatient services.
+If determined presumptively eligible, they will receive up to 60 days of coverage for outpatient services.
 For a listing of Qualified Provider locations click here.

 If you have questions about Supplemental Security Income (SSI) or would like to apply for SSI, visit the Social Security Administration’s website at: www.ssa.gov.

-If you have questions about Medicaid programs, use the left hand menu on this page or contact us at: email@example.com.
+If you have questions about Wyoming Medicaid programs, use the left hand menu on this page or email applications to email@example.com.

 Medicaid vs. Medicare